devel0x/electronero/ambassadors/fastapi-ambassador-leaderboard/README.md

 The application is protected by an email/password login screen.
 Only addresses listed in `data/registrations.csv` under the `ambassadors` column may sign in.
 Users register once to set a password, Telegram username, and wallet address; credentials and profile data are stored in Redis alongside sessions and leaderboard cache data.

-Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts.
+Ambassadors can submit links to their social posts for verification, and an admin panel guarded by a password lets administrators review registered emails, wallets, Telegram handles, pending rewards, and submitted posts awaiting verification.
+Verified posts disappear from the queue, and admins may verify or reject each submission.
+The panel includes navigation links between wallets, posts, and tasks.

+Admins may also apply a per-user score padding to audit or correct totals without editing the underlying CSV.
+Padding points are added to the CSV score and reflected in each ambassador's pending reward.
+The admin panel provides bulk controls to reset padding to zero for selected ambassadors or for all entries at once.

 The app also provides a tasks panel where ambassadors can apply to various community roles.
 Applications are stored in Redis and surface in the admin panel for verification or removal.

+Ambassadors may submit governance proposals and vote yes or no on active items.
+Newly submitted proposals remain pending until an administrator approves them in the admin panel, where a funding wallet address can optionally be added.
+Verified proposals list the original submitter’s wallet as the founder.

 ## Requirements
 - Python 3.11+